kirpachov/translate-xlf/README.md

 - Parallization may decrease wait time
 - dry-run: just check how many translations are missing.
 With community-based translations enabled, you could hope that there are no missing translations, and that would mean that you can translate the entire app for free.
 - Interrupt: The app should be able to save partial progresses if interrupted.
 Maybe in some other file, in order to avoid making changes to original file.
+- Check-for-interpolations: when exporting angular translations you may have some code, like interpolations or html.
+It's important that the output has the same number of interpolations as the input.